The Certificate Programme Technoethics

 The Certificate programme provides the participants with knowledge, skills and competencies in order to understand ethical situations and problems in the broad field of technology and to subsequently take a stand in accordance with the ethical and theoretical requirements.
 To this end, participants will be enabled to apply the acquired methods and formulate critical-constructive opinions and potential solutions.

-The Certificate programme comprises ten compulsory elective and compulsory modules that focus on, for example
+The Certificate programme comprises ten compulsory modules and compulsory elective modules that focus on, for example

 - Fundamentals of ethics,

 - Opportunities and risks in light of the digital transformation in the German health care sector,